rramesh/bullcow/README.md

 ```
 #### Example response
 ```
+{
+	"status": "OK",
+	"message": "Nope, not right, try again!",
+	"bull": 1,
+	"cow": 1,
+	"dictionary": true,
+	"validWord": true,
+	"partOfSpeech": "verb",
-{"status":"OK","message":"Nope, not right, try again!","bull":1,"cow":1, "dictionary":true,"validWord":true,"partOfSpeech":"verb","meaning":"Used with a standard past tense verb to indicate absoluteness or completion."}
+	"meaning": "Used with a standard past tense verb to indicate absoluteness or completion."
+}
 ```

 The above response means that one letter in the word "done" matches at the exact position with the actual word, and one letter is present in the actual word but at a different position.